-The Golden Ratio φ , also known as the Golden Mean, the Golden Section and the Divine Proportion, is thought by many to be the most aesthetically pleasing ratio (e.g., da Vinci used it in the "Mona Lisa.")
+The Golden Ratio φ , also known as the Golden Mean, the Golden Section and the Divine Proportion, is thought by many to be the most aesthetically pleasing ratio (e.g., Leonardo da Vinci is purported to have used it in the "Mona Lisa.")

-It was known to the ancient Greeks and its use has been speculated in their architecture and sculptures (e.g., the Parthenon).
+It was known to the ancient Greeks (e.g., Pythagoras and Euclid) and its use has been speculated in their architecture and sculptures (e.g., the Parthenon).